rached1997/RLDebugger/README.md

                           predictions= ....
                           )
 ```
-This function will run the debuggers shosen by the user in the config file.
+This function will run the Checkers shosen by the user in the config file.
 It can be called from any class or file in your project ( you can imagine it as a
 global function).

-For example, to run the debugger PreTrainLoss, the `run_debugging` function should receive
+For example, to run the Checker PreTrainLoss, the `run_debugging` function should receive
 four parameters: labels, predictions, loss_fn, and model.
 However,The function
 `run_debugging` can be called  in different parts of the code and be provided with
-the parameters available at that point, but the debugger will wait until all the
+the parameters available at that point, but the Checker will wait until all the
 parameters are received, so it can start running.

 It is important to note that while calling `run_debugging`, the key for the parameters
 (args) must match exactly as mentioned in the configuration file under `params`.
 If there
-are parameters that are not required (i.e., not used by any of the debugger),
+are parameters that are not required (i.e., not used by any of the Checkers),
 they can be omitted.

 ### 5. how to interpret the results